GangadharPanda/Java-Low-Level-Design/src/generics/Quiz.md

     Rationale: Arrays are reified (runtime-checked), while generics are erased.
 Mixing them breaks the JVM's type safety.
 (Note: Arrays of unbounded wildcards are technically allowed because ? is reifiable).

+Why Generic Arrays are Illegal (Question 10)
+       The core conflict in Java is between Arrays (which are "Reified") and Generics (which are "Erased").

+#### Arrays are Reified:
+This means they enforce their type at runtime.
+If you create a String[], the JVM remembers it is specifically for Strings.
+If you try to sneak an Integer into it via a cast to Object[], the JVM will throw an ArrayStoreException immediately.

+#### Generics are Erased:
+This means type information is removed at compile time.
+A List<String> becomes just a raw List at runtime.

+#### The Conflict:
+If Java allowed you to create a generic array like new T[10], it would be erased to new Object[10] at runtime.
+However, the code would treat it as a T[].
+Because the array is actually an Object[], it wouldn't be able to throw an ArrayStoreException if you put the wrong type in it, effectively breaking the type-safety guarantee that Generics were supposed to provide.

+#### The Exception (Unbounded Wildcards):
+You can create new List<?>[10].
+This is allowed because List<?> is a "reifiable" type—it doesn't have any specific type information to lose during erasure, so the JVM can safely manage the array.

 </details>

 ---